CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/general-settings/general-tab.md

 ## Tips & Best Practices

 - **Use Gantt chart labels wisely**: Choose the display field most relevant to your planners (e.g., MO Number for order-based production).
-- **Avoid clutter**: Hide ProcessForce fields on Sales Orders if not used regularly by your team.
+- **Avoid clutter**: Hide CompuTec ProcessForce fields on Sales Orders if not used regularly by your team.
 - **Default Gantt scale**: Set to Weeks or Months for long-term planning; use Days for short-run or batch-intensive operations.
 - **Enable auto transactions**: Reduces clicks for production operators and streamlines document generation.